CUHKSZ-HPC/Seminars/2020-10-25-GPUArchnProgramming/RunCUDACodesonGPUEmulator.md

 ### Step 1: Get Docker Runtime

-Perhaps you don't really have a NVIDIA GPU standby, or you haven't setup a CUDA environment, but it does not mean that you could not try CUDA programming on your own computer.
-I found there's someone on the Internet has already implemented a GPU emulator over CPU and he also published a docker image with GPU emulation enabled, which allows you to compile and execute CUDA codes even without a GPU.
+Perhaps you don't really have an NVIDIA GPU, or you haven't setup a CUDA environment, but fortunately, it does not mean that you cannot try CUDA programming on your own computer.
+I found there is an awesome team on the Internet that has already implemented a GPU emulator over CPU, and more, they also published a docker image with GPU emulator enabled.
+This solution may allow you to compile and execute CUDA codes even without a GPU.

 Before getting start, you should first install a docker runtime on your host machine (no OS restriction).
 To install docker runtime, please follow this website: https://docs.docker.com/get-docker/